biolab/orange3/Orange/distance/distances.md

 For discrete values, we compute the probabilities $p(x=0)$ and $p_x(x\ne 0)$.
 The product of known value $v$ and a missing value is 0 if v=0 and $p(x \ne 1)$ otherwise.
 The product of two missing values is $p(x\ne 1)^2$.

-When computing the absolute value of a row, a missing value of continuous variable contributes
+When computing the absolute value of a row, a missing value of continuous variable theoretically contributes

 $$\int_{-infty}^{\infty}x^2p(x)dx = \mu_x^2 + \sigma_x^2$$

+However, since we essentially impute the mean in the dot product, the actual contribution of the missing value is $\mu_x^2$.
+We therefore use this value, which also simplifies the computation which is reduced to simple imputation of means.

 A missing value of discrete variable contributes